EcoChem-OSU/MS_Rtool/Suspect_list/README.md

 Input
 ------
 Input:
-- Need a table with at minimal the SMILES, INCIKEY or CAS number
+- Need a table with at minimal the SMILES, INCIKEY or CAS number.
+See input exemple.
 >[!WARNING]
 > If you work with CAS number as an input you might have to double check the results. working with SMILES or INCHIKEY are more cleaner.